awsdocs/ec2-image-builder-user-guide/doc_source/manage-recipes.md

 # Manage recipes<a name="manage-recipes"></a>

 An EC2 Image Builder recipe defines the source image to use as your starting point to create a new image, along with the set of components that you add to customize your image and verify that everything is working as expected\.
+Automatic version choices are provided for each component\.
+A maximum of 20 components, which include build and test, can be applied to a recipe\.

 After you create an image recipe, or a container recipe, you cannot modify or replace the recipe\.
 To update components after a recipe is created, you must create a new recipe or recipe version\.

-**Note**
-Automatic version choices are provided for each component\.
-A maximum of 20 components, which include build and test, can be applied to a recipe\.
+You can, however, always apply tags to your recipe\.
+For more information about tagging your resources using Image Builder commands in the AWS CLI, see the [Tag resources](tag-resources.md) section of this guide\.

+**Tip**
+You can streamline the process of putting together Image Builder recipes by developing components locally, so that they are ready when you need them\.
+For more information about developing components locally, see [Develop components locally](image-builder-component-manager-local.md)\.

+This section covers how to list, view, and create recipes\.

 **Topics**
 + [List and view image recipe details](image-recipe-details.md)